Good-Will-Coding/node-movieapp/README.md

-# Movie List
+# Movies to Watch List

-Movie List is a web application that uses React, React Router, Node.js, Express.js, and PostgreSQL
+Movie to Watch is a web application that uses React, React Router, Node.js, Express.js, and PostgreSQL.

 The goal of this project was to create an application to keep track of movies that a user has watch or hasn't watched yet.